swerky/program/Week-08/README.md

 ### Course
 1. Day 1 review
 2. PHP Syntax.
 It's amazing, you know 90% of it already !
-3. The "dynamic" thinking
+3. The "dynamic" thinking - GET values from URL
-4. APP v2 to v3
+4. APP v2 to ~~v3~~

 ### Suggested Exercises